SoftUni/Programming-Basics-Book-JS-EN/chapter-02-simple-calculations.md

 ## Reading a Text Input

-Same with other data types, to read a **string** it's necessary to **define an argument** to our function and after that to assign it to a variable:
+Same with other data types, to read a **string** it's necessary to **define an argument** to our function and after that assign it to a variable:

 ```JavaScript
 function print([arg1]) {